geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 A lot of the existing a11y warnings have been slow to implement because Svelte has to re-implement work already done in the [JSX eslint](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) plugin or in [axe-core](https://github.com/dequelabs/axe-core).
 Is there a way to use existing packages in the Svelte compiler to detect a11y issues?
 Building a compiler is hard enough, let alone keeping up to date with accessibility guidance.

 Also, with [SvelteKit](https://kit.svelte.dev/), we now know how someone will be building their Svelte app.
 There could be a way to integrate runtime accessibility checks into the default template.
-Adding runtime checks would massively increase the kinds of issues Svelte could detect.
+Adding these checks would massively increase the kinds of issues Svelte could detect.
 I put in a [SvelteKit issue](https://github.com/sveltejs/kit/issues/1265) suggesting that.

 ### Merge existing PRs